NC22/Photoshop-Color-Picker/README.md

 # Photoshop-Color-Picker
 Simple HSV color picker for Photoshop.
-Based on my HTML5 widget
+Based on my <a href="https://github.com/NC22/HTML5-Color-Picker">HTML5 widget</a>

 Some notices about how to compile the extension :